iankorf/blast-primer/README.md

 It doesn't matter if the sequences are related or not: there will always be an MSP.
 By analogy, you could compare two completely different books, a fantasy novel written in English and a home repair guide in French, and they would still have an MSP.
-So the next logical question is this: is the MSP any good?
+So the next logical question is this: how can you tell if the MSP is any good?

 One of the important innovations of BLAST is that it implemented Karlin-Altschul statistics.
 The K-A equation tells us how often a score can